 We toured the rest of Kodai, enjoying the stunning views at Pillar Rock and the coconut pastries at the ‘Daily Bread’ bakery — where the pastries sell out as quickly as they are delivered — and finishing the day with a shakira ride on the lake.
 Mass in the Convent Chapel the next day was the end of our memory tour.
 It was emotional to leave behind Mum’s India, but that history is now part of Jo and my experiences and will never be lost.

-We still had a week together and spent it relaxing in beautiful Kerala, first on the Golden Petal, a rice boat that sailed the Backwaters near Allepey, and then at Olavipe, a marvellous homestay where we enjoyed great food and company, yoga on the terrace and shopping in the local village.
-We ended our tour in Cochin, a city with a long and rich history where we stayed opposite the Chinese fishing nets in the harbour, toured the Jewish quarter and enjoyed a Kathakali dancing show.
+We still had a week together and spent it relaxing in beautiful Kerala, first on the Golden Petal, a rice boat that sailed the Backwaters near Alleppey, and then at Olavipe, a marvelous homestay where we enjoyed great food and company, yoga on the terrace and shopping in the local village.
+We ended our tour in Cochin, a city with a long and rich history where we stayed opposite the Chinese fishing nets in the harbor, toured the Jewish quarter and enjoyed a Kathakali dancing show.
 We saw just a tiny part of the huge country that is India, but I was captivated by it.
 Our trip was more than just a tour of interesting places; it was a chance to experience the love of life and strong sense of community and family that helped make our Mum who she is today and that are still part of everyday life in India, making it a remarkable place to just be.